raimohanska/snap-skeleton/README.md

 { "message" : "Hello!" }
 ~~~

 Parsing JSON is similarly easy.
-Just use the `encode` function.
+Just use the `decode` function.

 RESTful Web Services
 ====================